pierre1500/DevSecOps_WorkShops/Infrastructure_Workshop/Azure_CLI/Missions/mission_3.md

 ---

 #### **Exercise 5: Enable Monitoring for Key Vault**

 Enable diagnostic settings to send monitoring data for your Key Vault to a Log Analytics workspace, ensuring that all key activities are tracked.
+- Use the `az monitor diagnostic-settings create` command to enable monitoring for the Key Vault.
+- Replace the placeholders in the command with the appropriate values for your setup.

 <details>
 <summary>💡 Show Solution</summary>